Isaiah Toothtaker: Biography

 Isaiah Toothtaker was born Isaiah Philip Camacho in 1981.
 He is of Mexican and Native American heritage.
 He grew up in Tucson, Arizona.
 At the age of 11, he was kicked out of home.
 At age 15, he started rapping.
 He learned tattooing from the then-president of the local Hells Angels.

 In 2011, he released a solo album, Illuminati Thug Mafia.
-In 2012, he released a the Hood Internet-produced collaborative EP with Max B, titled Toothy Wavy, a Harry Fraud-produced collaborative EP with Rapewolf, titled Rob Zombie, and a Sixtoo-produced solo EP, titled Sea Punk Funk.
+In 2012, he released the Hood Internet-produced collaborative EP with Max B, titled Toothy Wavy, a Harry Fraud-produced collaborative EP with Rapewolf, titled Rob Zombie, and a Sixtoo-produced solo EP, titled Sea Punk Funk.
 In 2013, he released a solo album, Illmatic 2.

 In 2014, he published a book of emoji art, titled That's Not Relevant.

 In 2020, Tucson Weekly took down their 2013 interview with him in response to behavioral allegations.
 The New York Times investigated the charges and claims of sexual assault against him in a 2022 article.